Language: Ainu

 Notable examples

-The Museum Volkenkunde in Leiden has two makiri that were collected by Philipp Franz Balthasar von Siebold, who must have acquired it before 1826, which makes them the earliest provenanced makiri known to me.
+The Museum Volkenkunde in Leiden has two makiri that were collected by Philipp Franz Balthasar von Siebold, who must have acquired them before 1826, which makes them the earliest provenanced makiri known to me.
 Both were purchased by the museum in 1837.
 Accession numbers RV-1-4108 and RV-1-3695.

 A drawing of the latter appears in Siebold's Nippon, Leiden, C.C. van der Hork.
 1832: